zchyde/brooklinebooksmith.com/_events/2016-10/elissa-altman---treyf-my-life-as-an-unorthodox-outlaw.md

 ---

-From Elissa Altman, the Washington Post columnist and James Beard Award-winning author of Poor Man’s Feast, comes Treyf: My Life as an Unorthodox Outlaw, spanning from 1940s wartime Brooklyn to 1970s Queens to present-day rural New England.
+From Elissa Altman, the Washington Post columnist and James Beard Award-winning author of *Poor Man’s Feast*, comes *Treyf: My Life as an Unorthodox Outlaw*, spanning from 1940s wartime Brooklyn to 1970s Queens to present-day rural New England.

 **This event is co-sponsored by the Jewish Women’s Archive.
 Please visit them at http://jwa.org/**